Coronavirus digest: 7 members of England cricket team test positive | DW | 06.07.2021

 Here is a rundown of other coronavirus news from around the world:

-Japan is considering only allowing a lower number of "VIP spectators" to attend the opening ceremony of the Tokyo Olympics, according to a report in the Asahi newspaper on Tuesday.
+Japan is considering reducing the number of "VIP spectators" at the opening ceremony of the Tokyo Olympics, according to a report in the Asahi newspaper on Tuesday.

 Plans for the opening ceremony remain undisclosed, however, Asahi reported that the government would cut the number of sponsors' guests and diplomats at the opening ceremony from the initial estimate of 10,000.